danaamundsen/dnaartists/_events/detroit-zine-fest.md

 title: Detroit Zine Fest
 date: 2023-02-06
 event_date: 2023-03-04
-time: 11AM to 7 PM
+time: 11 AM to 7 PM
 location: The Jam Handy
-address: 2900 E Grand Blvd
+address: 2900 E Grand Blvd, Detroit  MI
 ---

 We will be tabling at Detroit Zine Fest this year.
 DnA will be selling zines, prints, and stickers as well as collecting submissions for a collaborative zine on friendship from the attendees.
 We are excited to be a part of this event and can't wait to meet the other artists and guests.